Cap-go/website/content/blog/alternative-to-appflow.md

 ## Let's go further

+To be honest, I have recommended Appflow for a long time, for big teams who need a dedicated support person.
+But now, I think it's time to change.

+Capgo is mature enough to be used by all team sizes, and it's a lot more affordable.

-If you are a big team who need a dedicated support person, I recommend you to use [AppFlow](https://ionic.io/appflow), not me.
+If you are a big team who requires a dedicated support person, contact me, and we can find a solution together.

-Capgo is self-service.
+Even if Capgo is supposed self-service, I'm really present for the users.

+I can help you to configure your build for native code as well, you don't need to pay for Appflow to do it.

 If you like open-source self-service community-driven tool,